Day Center Services

 The Wellness Office has dedicated staff members who provide coordinated physical and mental healthcare options to SFC guests through partnerships with and referrals to local health networks.
 Services provided include:

-Mental Health and Substance Abuse Treatment: A mental health specialist provides counseling, crisis intervention, and referrals for access to medication and for substance treatment programs.
-Additionally, they lead trainings for SFC staff on mental health and substance abuse issues
+Mental Health and Substance Abuse: A mental health specialist provides counseling, crisis intervention, and referrals for access to medication and for substance treatment programs.
+Peer recovery specialists are on site weekly to offer resources for substance treatment.

 Ear Acupuncture: licensed acupuncturists trained in NADA’s (National Acupuncture Detoxification Association) 5-point ear acuDetox protocol offer weekly 30 minute sessions that provide relief from stress and addiction cravings.

-Hepatitis C Testing and Resources: Through a partnership with Liver Health Connection, SFC guests can receive a free and confidential hepatitis C test, and get the results in about 20 minutes.
+Hepatitis C Testing and Resources: Through a partnership with Vivent Health, SFC guests can receive a free and confidential hepatitis C test, and get the results in about 20 minutes.

 On-Site Partners